 To enter and stay in the U.S., a visa is required.
 Many countries have a visa waiver program which applies if the person from that country will only stay for a short while, for example, as a tourist.
-To stay for a longer period of time or to obtain the right to work, an appropriate visa for the specific purpose must be acquired.
+To stay for a longer period of time or to obtain the right to work, an appropriate visa for a specific purpose must be acquired.

 There are several types of visa available for consideration when seeking to visit, live and/or work within the United States.
 The most common are tourist, visitor, student, work or investor visas.
 Permanent immigration, also known as ‘Greencard’, is difficult to obtain as it is necessary to be sponsored by a company or a U.S. citizen, usually a spouse or close blood relative.
 Some companies will sponsor a foreign employee when he or she shows interest in staying in the U.S. but it may take years to be considered and meanwhile, the employee will have to use one of the work visas.